-This clause will describe the scope of the corresponding service specification.

-The present document specifies the stage 3 protocol and data model for the <NNF, e.g. Nsmf> Service Based Interface.
-It provides stage 3 protocol definitions and message flows, and specifies the API for each service offered by the <NF, e.g. SMF>.
+The present document specifies the stage 3 protocol and data model for the Nbsp Service Based Interface.
+It provides stage 3 protocol definitions and message flows and specifies the API for each service offered by the GBA BSF.

 The 5G System stage 2 architecture and procedures are specified in 3GPP TS 23.501 [2] and 3GPP TS 23.502 [3].

+The stage 2 architecture and procedures of SBA-enabled GBA is specified in 3GPP TS 33.220 [xx] and 3GPP TS 33.223 [yy].

 The Technical Realization of the Service Based Architecture and the Principles and Guidelines for Services Definition are specified in 3GPP TS 29.500 [4] and 3GPP TS 29.501 [5].

+Editor's Note: The name of the service name interface (Nbsp) is still to be determined by SA2/SA3.